Lemon Bay Funeral Home wins Englewood Little League championship

 The final regular season major division game will be at 6:30 p.m.
 Saturday when Key Agency plays LaBadie.
 The league playoffs will follow, but the dates have not been decided yet.

 Wesley Stines was the winning pitcher.
-Stines, who threw a no-hitter earlier in the season, went the distance for LBFH, now 12-1.
-They have won 12 straight games after losing their opener to Key Agency.
+Stines, who threw a no-hitter earlier in the season, pitched a complete game for LBFH, now 12-1.
+They have won 12 straight games after losing the opener to Key Agency.

 Stines also had three hits in four at-bats and two RBI.
 David Galynsky walked twice and scored both times, the first time he has scored this season.

-“He (Galynsky) had a good game,” said LBFH head coach Shane Whitehead.
+“He (Galynsky) had a good game,” LBFH head coach Shane Whitehead said.
 “Wesley pitched well again and had a great game.”

 Elks win again